 - a.
-NSW SES will provide coordinated and consistent emergency management advice to councils and other agencies in relation to the management of land that is subject to flooding or coastal inundation. - NSW SES will provide advice, support, technical resources and training for NSW SES representatives to contribute effectively on local Floodplain Management Committees.
+The NSW SES will provide coordinated and consistent emergency management advice to councils and other agencies in relation to the management of land that is subject to flooding. - b.
+The NSW SES will provide advice, support, technical resources and training for NSW SES representatives to contribute effectively on Local Floodplain Risk Management Committees.